FatManWalking/plennarylitics/README.md

 # Basic Statistics

 Up to this point, we are including 50 files from the current legislative period into elasticsearch.
+These include 7 Parties (SPD, AfD, CDU, BUENDNIS90/DIE GRUENEN, FDP, DIELINKE and FRAKTIONSLOS).
+For each of these parties, we save the missing MPs per plenary meeting, as well as the different speeches  per person.
+These speeches actually are the documents, we are saving in elasticsearch.

+An example for the missing mps is the following graphic, we have drawn from elasticsearch, displaying the top 20 missing MPs for the AfD in the current 50 plennary meetings.

 ![alt text](https://github.com/FatManWalking/plennarylitics/blob/klemens-branch/Visualizations/Top_20_missing_mpsAfD.png)